Eugene Tucker recalls well the day in March 2020 when much of the staff started working from home.

 It took two years for the office to fully reopen.

 Tucker’s experience was hardly unique.
 The impact of COVID completely upended operations for companies across every industry.
 In-house legal departments have been no exception with many general counsels continuing to navigate the challenges of managing themselves and their personnel in virtual spaces.
-While sometimes creating concerns about corporate culture and morale, it is a shift that has also seen a wave of vocational innovation that has transformed ad hoc arrangements into new information sharing capabilities and evolved emergency isolation measures into flexible hybrid working schedules.
+While sometimes creating concerns about corporate culture and morale, a wave of vocational innovation has transformed ad hoc arrangements into new information sharing capabilities and evolved emergency isolation measures into flexible hybrid working schedules.

 The new normal